Habit (1997 film)

 Habit is a 1997 vampire horror film starring Larry Fessenden, who also wrote and directed the film.

 Plot

 Sam is a self-destructive, vaguely artistic New York bohemian who has recently lost his father and his long-time girlfriend.
 At a Halloween party he meets a mysterious, beautiful, androgynous woman named Anna (Meredith Snaider).
-He embarks on a kinky, sex-charged relationship with her; but soon he suffers from a mysterious illness, and eventually comes to believe that Anna is a vampire.
+He embarks on a kinky, sex-charged relationship with her; but soon he develops a mysterious illness, and eventually comes to believe that Anna is a vampire.